Table of Contents[Hide][Show]

 You can buy out someone else’s DVC membership – which also means that if it ends up not being a fit for you, you can sell it – but to get the very best of the perks, it’s best to buy directly from Disney.

-This page offers a calculator that gives a pretty accurate idea of what you’re going to spend.
+This page offers a calculator that gives an idea of how much DVC membership will cost.

-Disney offers their own financing and the terms were pretty attractive.
+Disney offers financing and the terms were pretty attractive.
 We’re currently paying less than 10 percent interest, which is good for a personal loan, and are looking at refinancing with our own bank for a lower rate.
 There’s no penalty for early payment, which I like.
-We have a two separate fees to pay each month.
-We pay for the membership itself and for the maintenance fees.

 Another way to look at it (and, another selling point for us) was locking in 2018 resort prices for 50 years.
 We were also keeping ourselves in the resort category that we want to be in.
-Disney has a resort for just about every price point and I’m not knocking the value resorts at all but we’d rather look for ways to creatively plan to get the most luxury and space for the lowest price and our DVC membership has moved us in that direction.
+(Here are 2020 Disney prices.)
+Disney has a resort for just about every price point.
+I’m not knocking the value resorts at all, but we’d creatively plan to get the most luxury and space for the lowest price.
+Our DVC membership has moved us in that direction.